genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 }
 ```

-In this next example, we are using the generated dao classes to get a single record from the `INSTRUMENT_DETAILS` table using the `ByInstrumentId` index.
+In this next example, we use generated dao classes to get a single record from the `INSTRUMENT_DETAILS` table using the `ByInstrumentId` index.
 We use the `db` property to access the entity db.

 ```kotlin
 requestReply<InstrumentDetails.ByInstrumentId, InstrumentDetails> {